By Franklin D. López

 There are many questions that the government of Puerto Rico, the Federal Oversight Fiscal Board and PREPA needs to address with absolute transparency:

 - Why retain a tiny 2 persons entity based in Whitefish, Montana to be responsible to rebuild the energy infrastructure so vital for Puerto Rico’s reconstruction and recovery?

 - Did Secretary Zinke call the Governor of Puerto Rico; the Executive Director of PREPA or any Washington, D.C. intermediary was involved in arranging the meeting for Whitefish CEO?
 What were the instructions?
 Did any White House staffer called the governor or PREPA’s Executive Director to assist Whitefish?

-- If the answer is yes, did the Federal Oversight Fiscal Board requested the approval of Federal Judge Taylor Swain?
+- If the answer is yes, did the Federal Oversight Fiscal Board request the approval of Federal Judge Taylor Swain?

 - If Governor Rick Scott offered reconstruction of the power grid with assistance under the “mutual aid” agreement of power grids what were the reasons for rejecting it and/or ignoring it?

-- Was PREPA’s Board of Director reviewed the scope and cost of the contract?
+- Was PREPA’s Board of Directors reviewed the scope and cost of the contract?